BranchMetrics/ios-branch-deep-linking-attribution/README.md

 Call this method to enable checking for Apple Search Ads before Branch initialization.
 This method must be called before you initialize your Branch session.

-Note that this will add about 1 second from call to initSession to callback due to Apple's latency.
+Note that this can add up to 10 seconds from call to initSession to callback due to Apple's latency.

 ###### Objective-C
 ```objc